github/docs/content/github/committing-changes-to-your-project/index.md

 ---
 title: Committing changes to your project
-intro: 'You can create or configure commits to make certain changes in your project workflows.'
+intro: 'You can manage code changes in a repository by grouping work into commits.'
 redirect_from:
   - /categories/21/articles/
   - /categories/commits/